 Overall, the Academy has a healthy balance sheet and cash flow.
 Trustees will consider options for utilising part of these reservices to maintain or improve assets and also to invest back into the school in the form of additional resources and facilities both in the long term and short term in conjunction with the school development plan and school aims.
-The school is also aware of funding pressures such as nationally agreed pay increases, energy costs once the current fixed-term agreements end, other increases in the cost of supplies and services and potential restrictions on Government funding.
+The Academy is also aware of funding pressures such as nationally agreed pay increases and the impact of inflation on supplies and services.
+Reductions in pupil numbers is also having an adverse impact on Government funding.